NicoletaAnghel/SeleniumPython_Automation_EcommerceTestSuite/README.md

 Site description:
 // A basic site with woocommerce pluginn and Dokan pluginn(multi-vendor)
-// It a site made for testing pourpose only
+// It a site made for testing purpose only

-// It look preatty basic and unmentainned
+Site documentation:
+You can find documentation for UI on document: Esite - documentation.pdf

 Test plan:
 //See the document dedicated to it.
+With TC and steps.

 Test sripts:
 //There are test scripts for the following scenarious: